hawkng/twilio-voice-app/README.md

 Adapted from [Twilio blog](https://www.twilio.com/blog/programmable-voice-javascript-quickstart-demo-node) & [Tutorial](https://www.twilio.com/docs/voice/sdks/javascript/get-started)
 * Can be deployed as Twilio Functions

-* Add feature to allow specify the device name using URL Parameter
+* Added option to allow specify the device name using URL Parameter
   - https://example.com/voice
   - By default, the app will generate a random name without parameter.
   - https://example.com/voice?name=xxx
   - You can specify a preferred name using the URL parameter as shown

-* Add recording feature with playback link
+* Added recording option with playback link
   - Tick the checbox ***Recording*** next to the ***Call** button
   - Recording link will be available after the call ended in the Recording Log panel
+  - Recording is not available when calling to Flex Agent

 * If callee rejected the incoming call, the caller's browser is not updated and the call status remains "ringing"
   - Added polling to check the status and auto disconnect the call after 30 seconds